-Our office regularly represents Bay Area tenants in disputes that arise out of a landlord’s failure to maintain and repair their apartment or home.
+Our office represents Bay Area tenants in disputes that arise out of a landlord’s failure to repair and maintain their apartment or home.
 In California a landlord has a duty to provide their tenants with safe, sanitary housing.
-This includes making repairs when necessary, and keeping your home free of things like mold, bedbugs, rodent and pest infestations, lead, and water leaks, among other problems.

-For tenants living with substandard conditions you may have grounds to recover money from your landlord.
-The best form of legal action to take will depend on the facts of your situation.
+For tenants living with poor living conditions you may have grounds to recover money from your landlord.
+The best approach will depend on the facts of your situation.

-Tenants dealing with substandard living conditions may have grounds to take legal action against their landlord including, but not limited to:
+Tenants dealing with substandard living conditions may have grounds to take legal action against their landlord including:

 Our office has successfully resolved many disputes on behalf of tenants dealing with substandard living conditions. to find out how we can help contact us today.